 In addition to facilitating customized hole patterns and modifications, the lack of an anodized coating on these breadboards also allows them to be used within a vacuum environment down to 10-6 Torr.
 Prior to use in a vacuum system, these breadboards will require additional treatment and cleaning.
 For additional information on preparing these breadboards for vacuum applications, please contact Tech Support.

+For other vacuum-compatible options, we offer Passivated Stainless Steel Breadboards, which are stiffer at an equivalent thickness.
 Black Anodized Aluminum Breadboards are also available in a variety of sizes.
 The black anodized coating on these breadboards is ideal for limiting stray reflections in an optical system.